 11. Roll Pencils in a Canvas Wrap

-This handmade pencil roll would be a beautiful gift for an art student.
+This really pretty pencil roll would be a beautiful gift for an art student.
 It comes in three sizes, fitting 36, 48 or 72 colored pencils, gel pens or markers.
 It’s nice for travel, too.

 12. Carve Out Closet Space With Labeled Bins

 Lucky enough to have spare closet space for school and craft supplies?
 Here’s a super efficient way to organize all of your colored pencils, pens, markers, etc. with colorfully labeled bins, courtesy of EverydayThrifty.com: